jclry1/An-Gairdin---MS1/README.md

 Styling is achieved using CSS and aims to achieve a consistent look and fel across all pages.
 Media queries are used to maintain the desired performance at all screen resolutions - for example to shrink social media icons at very small screen sizes.

 #### Bootstrap 4
-The Bootsrap 4 framework is used to achieve the layout of content on teh about.html and garden.html pages.
-Custom CSS is added to achieve correct padding and alignment for text and blockquote elements withn the cards.
+The Bootsrap 4 framework is used to achieve the layout of content on the about.html and garden.html pages.
+Custom CSS is added to achieve correct padding and alignment for text and blockquote elements within the cards.
+Bootstrap is also used as the basis for the navigation.
+JQuery and Popper are utilised for some aspects of Boostrap functionality - ie collapsing navigation.

 #### Gitpod
 The Gitpod IDE is used for all development.

 #### GitHub
-GitHub is used to store the site repository.
+The content is stored in GitHub and served on GitHub Pages.

 #### Git
 Version control is achieved using Git.

+#### Prettier
+Prettier has been used for code formatting.

+#### Emmet
+Emmet has been used for quicker coding in Gitpod.

 ## Additional Resources
 #### Tiny JPG